hitchdev/hitchstory/docs/approach/test-realism.md

 - There is a single module that has a clean abstraction and is loosely coupled to the module (or modules) around it.
 - A different team is responsible for each module (this is where [executable specifications](../executable-specifications) also come in handy).

+## How do I know if my tests are realistic enough?

+Absolute realism is, of course, impossible and the law of diminishing returns applies to test realism just as it applies to speed.